A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

 From Figure~\ref{fig:rough_adaptive}, since the initial condition~$u_1$ in~\eqref{eq:rough_test} has a jump on $\{\sqrt{x^2+y^2}=1\}$ and~$u_0$ in~\eqref{eq:rough_test} has compact support located at $(0,0)$, we deduce that the initial mesh $\calT_h^0$ contains cells galore next to those curve and point.
 At the final time~$T$, the reference solution displays the most variation around a circle centred at $(0,0)$, whence several cells are located near that circular layer.
-The number of space-time DoFs in each time interval is decreasing for small time indices~$n$ and then it increases, while the time-steps do not significantly change during the evolution.
+The number of space-time DoFs in each time interval is decreasing for small time indices~$n$ and then it increases, while the time-steps do not significantly change during the evolution. \revr{From Figure~\ref{fig:rough_adaptive} (h) and (i), we observe that the time-steps are almost uniform.
+This implies that (\emph{i}) the spatial error estimator from the adaptive mesh refinement is less than twice the temporal error estimator from the uniform refinement; (\emph{ii}) the space-time adaptive algorithm successfully distributed the space-time errors during the evolution procedure;} \revb{(\emph{iii})} the error increases much slower than $O(t)$, \ie it has much better long time stability, differently from the uniform refinement, which leads to linear dependence on simulation time.
+We refer to \cite[Section 4.1.4]{Dong-Mascotto-Wang:2024} for a numerical illustration of the linear dependence on the simulation time.
 In Table \ref{tab:energy_dissipation_mesh_change}, we provide the relative energy dissipation produced by the adaptive algorithm with dynamic mesh modification and a corresponding one without mesh modification having comparable total space-time degrees of freedom.
 We stress that the time steps in this example are considerably larger than the test from Table \ref{tab:energy_dissipation}, leading to more excessive energy dissipation for the same numerical test case.
 We note, however, that the overall impact on the energy conservation is not dramatic.
 For $q=2$, the mesh modification increases energy dissipation by about 3\%; for $q=3$ by about 70\%; for $q=4$ by about 89\%.